EdwinVW/pitstop/README.md

 - **WorkshopManagementAPI** - the Web API for managing workshop data.
 - **WorkshopManagementEventHandler** - the event-handler picking up events and creating the read-model for the WorkshopManagement bounded-context.

-## Getting started
+## Building the Docker images
 In order to run the application you need to take several steps.
-This description assumes you're developing on a Windows machine using Visual Studio 2017 and already forked and pulled the latest version of the source-code from the repo.
+This description assumes you're developing on a Windows machine using Visual Studio 2017 or Visual Studio Code and already downloaded or forked and pulled the latest version of the source-code from the repo.

 > In the `docker-compose.yml` file in the root of the solution folder there are some credentials specified for components that need them.
 These are also used by the different services that use these components (specified in config files): SQL Server login: sa / 8jkGh47hnDw89Haq8LN2, Rabbit MQ login: rabbitmquser / DEBmbwkSrzy9D1T9cJfa